 Dash is one of the examples of a Decentralized Autonomous Organization, which is an open-source cryptocurrency.
 A subset of its users run its DAO operations, and these users are called ‘masternodes’.
 Dash is an altcoin, which branched from the bitcoin protocol.

 While DAOs can be immensely beneficial and have the scope for future growth, there’s a need for people to first have a comprehensive understanding of blockchains and how they work.
 Furthermore, setting up and launching a DAO also demands familiarity with the working of blockchain and how to leverage the blockchain technology.
-Aspiring professionals in the area of blockchain greatly benefit from online courses, such as Simplilearn’s Blockchain Developer Bootcamp aimed at helping individuals learn theoretical concepts and master practical skills to work on blockchain-powered solutions like DAOs.
+Aspiring professionals in the area of blockchain greatly benefit from online courses, such as Simplilearn’s Blockchain Course aimed at helping individuals learn theoretical concepts and master practical skills to work on blockchain-powered solutions like DAOs.

 If you have any questions or doubts, feel free to post them in the comments section below.
 Our team will get back to you at the earliest.